gene-levitzky/cicero/Architecture/RoadMap.md

 A client with an account on the website.
 Corresponds to the `user` model.

-#### Character
+#### Player

-A user's in-game character.
-A user may have more than one character, but each character can belong to only one user.
-Corresponds to the `character` model.
+A player is a user who is currently logged in as one of his characters.
+"Player" is simply a term to denote the person controlling a `character` model.

 ## Client - Server Communication